At a glance

 Comments

-Recently, IP Australia released an executive summary of a research paper produced by the Indigenous-owned legal firm Terri Janke and Company on Options for IP Australia’s Indigenous Advisory Panel.
-The summary proposes potential functions of the Panel, and will help inform broader consultations on this proposal in early 2021.
-You are invited to submit preliminary feedback or nominate your interest in formal consultations on this proposal using the form below.
+In 2020, IP Australia released an executive summary of a research paper produced by the Indigenous-owned legal firm Terri Janke and Company on Options for IP Australia’s Indigenous Advisory Panel.
+The summary proposed potential functions of the Panel.

-• Consultation Report – the Protection of Indigenous Knowledge in the Intellectual Property System.
-This report summarises stakeholders’ feedback received in our 2018-19 consultation on Indigenous Knowledge issues.
+2019 Consultation Report – the Protection of Indigenous Knowledge in the Intellectual Property System - This report summarises stakeholders’ feedback received in our 2018-19 consultation on Indigenous Knowledge issues.